mahes-a/StagingBuild/README.md

 - Orchestration pipeline executes the ingestion and curation notebook for each incremental data copy mechanism (Change Capture , CDC , Watermark)

-- Orchestration reads from the control table and for each table to be ingested the corresponding ingestion pipeline and curation notebook is executed in parrallel.
+- Orchestration reads from the control table and for each table to be ingested the corresponding ingestion pipeline and curation notebook are executed.

   -  For example , If the table to be ingested has CDC has the change capture mechanism then CDC Ingestion and Bronze layer curation notebook is executed

+- The Orchestration pipeline executes the ingestion and curation in a parrallel fashion for each table to ingested

 ## Teams Screen Grab